mayanring/rails-dev-setup-guide/README.md

 ## Installing Ruby

-To install ruby 2.0.0-p247 (substitute this for the latest stable version of ruby indicated on [ruby-lang.org](http://ruby-lang.org)):
+To install ruby 2.1.0 (substitute this for the latest recommended version of ruby indicated on the [Rails website](http://rubyonrails.org/download)):
 ```
-rbenv install 2.0.0-p247
+rbenv install 2.1.0
 ```

 This may take some time.
 Go get a coffee.
 I like [Stumptown](http://stumptowncoffee.com/).
-You can install other rubies this way as well.
+You can install other rubies (different versions of ruby) this way as well.

 After this finishes, you can setup your global (default) Ruby:
 ```
-rbenv global 2.0.0-p247
+rbenv global 2.1.0
 ```

 Note that you can override this global setting per project.
 See [Choosing the Ruby Version](https://github.com/sstephenson/rbenv#choosing-the-ruby-version) for more information.